smiling father holds toddler son at kitchen table and reads Gate City Bank’s article on reasons for a mortgage refinance while mom washes dishes

 Pro Tip:

-Interested in consolidating your student loans with no fees and a low interest rate – and having more money to afford your dream home?
+Interested in consolidating your student loans with no fees and low fixed rates – and having more money to afford your dream home?
 Check out our BetterLife™ Student Loan program!

 1. Accessing equity